 Allows you to quickly find help, functions and tools in:

 Type a search query and press Enter.
-It shows a menu of help topics, floating toolbar dialogs, functions and tips that contain the words.
+It shows a menu of help topics, code toolbar dialogs, functions and tips that contain the words.
 Also you can search in the forum and the Internet.
 The search query can be a question, or a task, or words in any sequence.
 Finds topics that contain ALL words.
 Also searches for similar words, eg "get", "gets", "getting".
 Ignores stop-words, like "a", "to", "how", "it", and nonword characters.
 Does not support phrase search, operators, etc. Examples:

 how to move a window to a monitor